Skip to content

 When the shopper’s bank overturns the transaction, the money is forcibly withdrawn from AndDone and transferred back to the shopper, resulting in a refund.
 The shopper’s bank notifies AndDone of the chargeback by producing a chargeback reason code and submitting the relevant data.
 Typically this happens within a span of 2 banking days, but can also occur up to 60 calendar days.

 This creates a scenario where AndDone may payout a Settled payment that can be returned as a chargeback.
 AndDone does not automatically claw back or debit your account to recover these funds.
-Instead, you will receive an email from support@anddone.com, where we provide a payback link to reimburse AndDone.
+Instead, Instead, we will net the total amount from your upcoming eligible payout.
+This way you don’t have to stress about sending the funds back to AndDone, you can simply focus on collecting a new successful payment from your shopper.

 **Please note: If the shopper makes their payment by any method other than the payment link, those funds will still be disbursed to the Merchant and will need to be refunded to AndDone via a payment link.**